 If you are interested in more advanced toxicology graduate education and research related to the harmful health effects of environmental or other chemicals, you can enroll in a multidisciplinary dual-PhD program in Environmental and Integrative Toxicological Sciences (EITS).
 The EITS program is administered through MSU‘s Institute for Integrative Toxicology (IIT) and, in conjunction with our graduate program, offers outstanding training in basic biomedical science coupled with training and credentials in the discipline of toxicology that can open additional career opportunities.
 Before enrolling in this program, students must first be accepted for graduate study in a cooperating program such as animal science.

 The graduate specialization in food safety is designed for students who are interested in enhancing the focus of their study on food safety to help societal problems.
-The specialization is available to students enrolled in a Master’s degree program.
-For further information see the MSU National Food Safety & Toxicology Center website.
+The specialization is available to students enrolled in a master’s degree program.

 Ecological Food and Farming Systems